-You can use a service definition file to publish a web layer to an ArcGIS Online or ArcGIS Enterprise portal, a locator or web tool to an ArcGIS Enterprise portal, or a service to a stand-alone ArcGIS Server.
+You can use a service definition file to publish a web layer to an ArcGIS Online or ArcGIS Enterprise portal; a locator, web tool, or geodata service to an ArcGIS Enterprise portal; or a service to a stand-alone ArcGIS Server site.

 Once you have a service definition, do one of the following to publish a GIS resource to a portal or stand-alone server:

 - Run the Upload Service Definition tool.

-- Execute Upload Service Definition in Python.
-To learn more, see Using tools in Python.
+- Run Upload Service Definition in Python.
+To learn more, see Use tools in Python.

 - If you are publishing an ArcGIS Server service, publish a service definition file from ArcGIS Server Manager.

 - If you are publishing a hosted web layer, add the service definition file (.sd) to your portal.
-See What can you add to your portal? for more information.
+See What can you add to ArcGIS Enterprise? for more information.

 Service definitions created for locators and web tools cannot be published to ArcGIS Online.